-Falcon Oil & Gas Australia Limited (the "Company" or "Falcon Australia") is domiciled in Australia at 89 Fox Valley Road Wahroonga, NSW 2076, Australia.
+Falcon Oil & Gas Australia Limited (the "Company" or "Falcon Australia") is domiciled in Australia at 17 Phoenix Street, Nightcliff, Northern Territory, Australia.
 The Company was incorporated on 21 August 2008.
 The Company is a for - profit entity and primarily is involved in oil and gas exploration.
 The parent entity, owning 98.1% of Falcon Australia is Falcon Oil & Gas Limited ("Falcon"), a Canadian entity.

 Falcon is incorporated in British Columbia, Canada and headquartered in Dublin, Ireland.
-Falcon's Common Shares are traded on Toronto's TSX Venture Exchange ("TSX-V") (symbol: FO.V); AIM, a market operated by the London Stock Exchange (symbol: FOG) and ESM, a market regulated by the Irish Stock Exchange (symbol: FAC).
+Falcon's Common Shares are traded on Toronto's TSX Venture Exchange ("TSX-V") (symbol: FO.V) and AIM, a market operated by the London Stock Exchange (symbol: FOG).